The principles of grass cutting have changed little since Ransomes produced the world’s first lawn mower in the late 18th century.

 Recognising a special requirement our larger planter incorporates off the shelf stainless steel fittings to allow opening for root trimming without disturbing the main plant.

-Over the years we’ve become quite expert at the design of lawnmowers
+We’ve become quite expert at the design of lawnmowers -

-- this range for Swedish company Stiga being our second commission.
+this range for Stiga being our second commission.

 The brand look we created to run across their whole range of walk behind mowers had to be viable for steel pressed, plastic and diecast decks and reflect the durability that is necessary in this marketplace.